azizmobarak/weather-forecast/README.md

 change the `BASE_URL` with your IP address in local machine or the remote http URL for server

-change the API_KEY on server/.env file (use the free one provided for test, will be removed later)
+change the API_KEY on server/.env (create new .env file one and follow .env.example)